Saskatchewan Highway 24

 Highway 24 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 3 at Spiritwood north to the community of Chitek Lake on Chitek Lake.
 Highway 24 is about 57.5 km long.

 In April 2014, due to its state of disrepair, Highway 24 was named the worst highway in Saskatchewan by the Canadian Automobile Association (CAA).
 In 2021, repairs began on the highway as part of a plan to stimulate the local economy.
 A total of 50 km were rebuilt.

 Route description

-Highway 24 generally travels in a north to south direction.
-Its northern terminus is at the community of Chitek Lake while the southern one is at Spiritwood and Highway 3.
+Highway 24 generally travels in a north–south direction.
+Its northern terminus is at the community of Chitek Lake while the southern one is south of Witchekan Lake at Spiritwood and Highway 3.
 The highway provides access to the Chitek Lake Recreation Site and the communities of Laventure, Leoville, and Penn.
 Intersections along Highway 24 include Highways 793, 696, and 945.